David99-MC/CGS_Project_Term_1/README.md

 # RPG_AnimationSystem
-# This project is used to further extend my gameplay programming knowledge in an RPG :) Details to be added as I learn
+# This project is used to further extend my gameplay programming knowledge in an RPG :)

 # Door Problems:
 - Used Dot Product to determine whether the Character is in front or behind the door.